alexszeliga/hexo-dev-blog/source/_posts/Using-laravel-queues-and-events.md

 ---
 ### What is a queue and why are they useful

 PHP is single threaded, so concurrency is managed in the software layer.
-Using Laravel's queue, developers have a first class abstraction for asynchronus concurrency.
-A queue is a way for a running application to prioritize and execute code asynchronously.
-One of the nice things about Laravel's implementation of the queue is the ability to refactor a performance bottle neck into a queue.
+Using Laravel's queue, developers have a first class abstraction for asynchronus behavior.
+The queue helps the running application to prioritize and execute code asynchronously.
+One of the nice things about Laravel's implementation of the queue is the ability to refactor a performance bottle neck into a queued job.

 Imagine your working on a social media application which has `Communities`, and `Users`. `Users` can add `Conversations` to a `Community`. `Users` can then add a `Comment` to a `Conversation` or another `Comment` by filling out a small form built with Livewire and Volt.